 - Q: Why do you call this a series of rational deductions?

-A: Because the thinking is not motivated by the profit motives of companies or individuals (i.e. irrationality) and the development of RAVM/RXVM/etc proceeded as a series of scientific experiments.
+A: Because the thinking is not motivated by sources of irrationality e.g. the profit motives of companies, technical debt, and pride, and the development of RAVM/RXVM/etc proceeded as a series of scientific experiments.